 Ergonomics help.
 If you use a laptop, get a separate keyboard.
 Then get a stand to elevate your screen to eye level.
 But these fixes only go so far.
 You can get yourself a nice chair, one that keeps you sitting in good posture, but even that will not save your back.

-Get up, stretch and talk a walk—maybe during your lunch break.
+Get up, stretch and take a walk—maybe during your lunch break.
 Even just getting up from your desk every half-hour to get a drink of water is helpful.
 Speaking of water, stay hydrated and eat healthy.
 Keep those empty calories at a distance.

 Be Aware of Burnout